jenni-westoby/Julia_GPU_examples/docs/src/index.md

 # Learn to Develop GPU Software with Julia

-A number of packages have been developed for [Julia](https://julialang.org/) that enable developers to write code that will run on GPUs.
+A number of packages have been developed for [Julia](https://julialang.org/) that enable developers to write code that will run on graphics processing units ([GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit)).
 But until now, open source documentation which would enable a developer to go from zero [CUDA](https://developer.nvidia.com/cuda-zone) knowledge to making effective use of these packages has not existed.
 This tutorial aims to change that.
 I will guide you through the full workflow of writing a basic program in Julia that will run on a GPU.
 Things you will learn from this tutorial include:

 - What a GPU is and why writing code to run on GPUs might be useful.
 - How to set up your computer and install the graphics drivers necessary to make use of your GPU.